-MetFilm School Creative Futures Day 2026
+MetFilm School Creative Futures Industry Day 2026

 The event offered a wide range of valuable insights for entry-level actors and creatives, featuring workshops, interviews, and Q&A sessions led by prominent industry professionals from Berlin’s bustling media industry.
 All sectors of Europe’s film and production landscape were covered, from acting and casting to portfolios and narrative building.